-With Fulfillment by Amazon, or FBA, you’re able to send your items to Amazon, and they will take care of shipping, packing, and stocking your orders.
+With the Fulfillment By Amazon program (FBA), you’re able to send your items to Amazon, and they will take care of shipping, packing, and stocking your orders.
 This process helps sellers to eliminate costs for a warehouse or shipping orders.
 Instead, Amazon sellers are free to focus on creating more sales for their business.

-Last but not least are the Amazon Seller Repay Charges.
-This is the amount you’ll be charged every month, regardless of how much you sell, if you own a Professional Seller Account.
+Last but not least are the Amazon seller repay charges.
+Seller repay charges are the amount you’ll pay Amazon every month, regardless of how much you sell, if you own a Professional Seller Account.
 The seller repay charge is a fee of $39.99 that will show up as a “seller repayment” fee on your credit card statement.

-Understanding the various fees you will incur as a seller is essential when selling on Amazon because it can make or break your financial success.
-Along with the Amazon seller repay charge, you can expect multiple other fees before your transaction is even finished.
+Understanding the various fees, you will incur as a seller is essential when selling on Amazon because it can make or break your financial success.
+Along with the Amazon seller repay charge, you can expect to pay other fees per transaction.

 Frequently Asked Questions

-The total cost depends on the products you’re selling, the category, and the quantity.
-Professional sellers must pay $39.99 per month, in addition to referral and closing fees.
-Individual sellers must pay .99 cents per item sold along with referral and closing fees.
+The total cost depends on the products you’re selling, product categories, and quantities you sell.
+Professional sellers pay $39.99 per month.
+Individual sellers must pay .99 cents per item.
 The final fee percentage per order can range from 6% to 40%.